 Engee documentation

 This article describes a general approach to working with system objects in Engee.
-For help with a specific system object, go to command line of Engee img 41 1 2 and in help mode? (click ? to enter the mode) enter its name.
+For information on a specific system object, please contact command line Engee img 41 1 2 and in help mode? (click ? to switch to the mode), enter his name.

-A System Object is an object in the Engee modelling environment that helps to model dynamic systems.
-System objects are particularly useful for signal processing, communications, radar, and control applications.
-They provide modularity and convenience when creating dynamic systems in Engee by providing a simple means of creating, configuring and usage of components.
+A System object is an object of the Engee modeling environment that helps model dynamic systems.
+System objects are particularly useful for signal processing, communications, radar, and control tasks.
+They provide modularity and convenience when creating dynamic systems in Engee by providing simple tools for creating, configuring, and using components.

-The usage of system objects allows real-world objects to be modelled using object-oriented programming (OOP) principles.
-This provides a smooth transition from engineering concepts to software models, which allows to organise work with objects more efficiently in accordance with classical programming approaches.
+Using system objects allows you to model real objects using the principles of object-oriented programming (OOP).
+This ensures a smooth transition from engineering concepts to software models, which makes it possible to more efficiently organize work with objects in accordance with classical programming approaches.

 System objects are created and used in four stages: